-Humanistic psychology has been a strong force since the 1950s, beginning with Abraham Maslow and Carl Rogers.
-The main feature is the integration of body, feelings, intellect, soul and spirit.
+Humanistic psychology has been a strong force in Psychology since the 1950s, beginning with Abraham Maslow, Carl Rogers and Rollo May, amongst others.
+The main feature is the holistic integration of body, feelings, intellect, soul and spirit.
 Our focus is an understanding of the personal nature of human experience – the whole person.
-Humanistic psychology has often been confused with humanism – many of our values are the same, but humanistic psychology can include experience of the transpersonal and the spiritual.
+Humanistic Psychology has often been confused with humanism: many of our values are the same, but those committed to Humanistic Psychology routinely embrace the transpersonal and the spiritual (however defined).

 Five Basic Postulates of Humanistic Psychology